ru-wel/-6WCSERVER-WD-302-GAREA/README.md

 ```
 npm install
 ```
-(npm install on main folder an on backend folder)
+(npm install on main folder and on backend folder)

 ### Run Vue App
 ```